kkaiiwen/Deep-Learning-Health-App/README.md

 ## How It Works

-- BMI/BMR calculated from demographic inputs (Fig. 1).
-The BMI category drives the suggestion shown in the UI (Fig. 2a-2e).
+- BMI/BMR calculated from demographic inputs.
+The BMI category drives the suggestion shown in the UI.
-- Energy intake from the CNN recognizer (Fig. 4).
+- Energy intake from the CNN recognizer.
-- Energy expenditure from selected exercises and durations (Fig. 5).
+- Energy expenditure from selected exercises and durations.
-- Net calories displayed in the daily summary (Fig. 6).
+- Net calories displayed in the daily summary.
 Negative values imply a weight-loss trend, and positive values imply a weight-gain trend.

 <p align="center">
   <kbd>